M66B/FairEmail/FAQ.md

 F-Droid builds irregularly, which can be problematic if there is an important update.
 Therefore you are advised to switch to the GitHub release.
+F-Droid isn't as secure as you might think anyway, [see here](https://privsec.dev/posts/android/f-droid-security-issues/).

 Note that developers have no control over F-Droid builds and the F-Droid infrastructure (apps, forums, etc.).